filecoin-project/testnet-hyperspace/README.md

 # Hyperspace Testnet

-:warning: **Under Construction** - Hyperspace will be launched January 16, 2023 :warning:
+Hyperspace launched on January 16, 2023

 Meta info about the Hyperspace testnet for Filecoin developers